 This is how the traditional SCM system works.
 Today, as technology has been evolving greatly, traditional methods are being replaced by modern ideas and strategies.
 With the advancement in technology, SCM has become entirely digital and lead to a system called Modern SCM.
 Top freight shipping in Canada uses Modern SCM which is testament to the evolution of technology and its present influence on the logistics industry.

-What makes Traditional Supply Chain Management different from Modern Supply Chain Management?
+What makes Traditional SCM different from Modern SCM?

 Here are the key differences between both:

 - Traditional SCM focuses only on production and provision, whereas Modern SCM focuses on the needs of the customers in general.
 For example, most of the freight companies also aim to improve the value of the product delivered to the customer, rather than just focusing on the aspect of distribution.

 - Modern SCM allows any business organization to experience the value in creating a partnership, whereas the traditional SCM allows listed companies to follow a single pathway.

 - The organizations operating under Modern SCM create and provide value to the product which is consumed by the final customer.
 Whereas, traditional SCM has no such strategies to improve the value of the finished product.

 - Modern technologies and strategies are incorporated into Modern SCM.
 Whereas the traditional SCM follows the old methods.
 To explain further, we can consider the example of a book that is yet to be published.
 The traditional system involves the collection of raw materials, supplying them to the manufacturer, manufacture of the book, printing of content, packing, shipping, and delivery.
 The Modern Supply Chain Management cuts down all these processes by simply publishing an e-book.